Athens: Byzantine Athens

 The Agora (marketplace) had been deserted since late antiquity, began to be built over, and soon the town became an important centre for the production of soaps and dyes.
 The growth of the town attracted the Venetians, and various other traders who frequented the ports of the Aegean, to Athens.
 This interest in trade appears to have further increased the economic prosperity of the town.

 The 11th and 12th centuries were the Golden Age of Byzantine art in Athens.
 Almost all of the most important Middle Byzantine churches in and around Athens were built during these two centuries, and this reflects the growth of the town in general.
 This medieval prosperity did not last.

 Duchy of Athens

 In 1204, the Fourth Crusade conquered Athens and the city was not recovered from the Latins before it was taken by the Ottoman Turks.
 It did not become Greek in government again until the 19th century.

 From 1204 until 1458, Athens was ruled by Latins in three separate periods, following the Crusades.
 The "Latins", or "Franks", were western Europeans and followers of the Latin Church brought to the Eastern Mediterranean during the Crusades.
-Along with rest of Byzantine Greece, Athens was part of the series of feudal fiefs, similar to the Crusader states established in Syria and on Cyprus after the First Crusade.
+Along with the rest of Byzantine Greece, Athens was part of the series of feudal fiefs, similar to the Crusader states established in Syria and on Cyprus after the First Crusade.
 This period is known as the Frankokratia.